 But in spite of the now much imitated plot, there are some moments of inventiveness and experimentation, which give a glimpse of the genius of Guru Dutt, which were to be seen in later films.
 The songs are integrated into the story line rather than standard items or appendages to the plot.
 The entire scene where the moll warns the hero he is going to be killed is done through a club dance – Suno Gajar Kya Gaaye.
 A ghazal, Tadbir se Bigdi Hui Taqdeer, is set to a hep western beat as the moll tries to seduce the hero.
 The experiment works and how!
 The song, popular even today, proved to be the most popular song in the film.
 According to hero Dev Anand, audiences came in repeatedly just to see this song in the theaters.
 It was also during the recording of this song that Guru Dutt met his future wife to be, singer Geeta Roy.
 In fact, the entire music score of the film has a lively and zingy beat to it, all in all, a most jazzy score by SD Burman, which is easily the highlight of the film.
 The songs also saw an untapped side of Geeta Roy.
 Known only for sad songs and bhajans till then, the ease with which she went western was marvelous to behold.
 The sex appeal in her voice was brought to the fore and helped her build an identity of her own, a style no singer could copy.

-Baazi also promoted a lot of new talent, several of whom went on to make quite a name for themselves – lyricist Sahir Ludhianvi, choreographer Zohra Sehgal, comedian Johnny Walker, and actress Kalpana Kartik.
+Baazi also promoted a lot of new talent, several of whom went on to make quite a name for themselves – lyricist Sahir Ludhianvi in his early days, choreographer Zohra Sehgal, comedian Johnny Walker, and actress Kalpana Kartik.
 The screenplay was written by well known actor Balraj Sahni.

 The film, though being a trendsetter, interestingly also shows Guru Dutt’s traditional attitude to women.
 The moll is mostly dressed in western clothes, while the goody two shoes heroine is always in traditional Indian attire.
 The moll is immoral and she has to pay for it with her life, her redemption being taking the bullet meant for the hero.
 This attitude to women was further noticed even in the posters of Mr. & Mrs. 55 where the poster on one half showed the heroine, Madhubala, dressed in western attire making the hero, Guru Dutt, buckle her shoe while the right half showed the heroine in a traditional sari touching the hero’s feet!